 Just south of the San Francisco Bay Area in California, the small town of Gilroy is home to Gilroy Gardens, an amusement park that caters exclusively to families with young children.
 Gilroy is known for its agriculture and in particular, its garlic.

 The park runs with the agricultural theme in a way that might just encourage toddlers and preschoolers to eat their vegetables.
 Ride vehicles are shaped like artichokes, strawberries, and mushrooms.
-The park’s mascot is is a giant head of garlic.
+The park’s mascot is even a giant head of garlic.
 Young kids will especially enjoy going on a hunt for the park’s “circus trees” which are unique and weirdly wonderful horticultural works of art created using tree grafting techniques.

 Adventure City, Anaheim, CA